NegativeNancy/Team_Arjan/experimentation/README.md

 ### Conclusion

-The hillclimber can reaches scores just below 9400 on avarage, it does this in about 40000 iterations, where after improvement is barely noticable.
+The hillclimber can reach scores just below 9400 on average, it does this in about 40000 iterations, where after improvement is barely noticeable.
 There were only 20 runs with 50K iterations, which is quite few.
-So more testing would be needed to be certain the scores won't increase further.
+So more testing is needed to be certain the scores won't increase further.

 ## Acknowledgements